 - Oracle has sold more SaaS and PaaS than any other competitor

 - Oracle’s Saas and PaaS revenues grew 82% last quarter

 - Customers pay 20% less for Oracle Cloud, which operates 11.5x faster than AWS

-In fact, our own Annual JD Edwards Survey showed that 69% of companies are already using Cloud applications is some shape or form.
-Cloud is an incredible technological leap, and I personally believe that every company will eventually embrace Cloud in some capacity.
+Let’s face it, cloud is coming.
+In fact, Surety Systems’ own Annual JD Edwards Survey showed that 69% of companies are already using cloud applications is some shape or form.
+It is an incredible technological leap, and I personally believe that every company will eventually embrace cloud in some capacity.

 Back to the Basics